Religious Freedom Restoration Act (Indiana): Differences to the Religious Freedom Restoration Act other State Religious Freedom Restoration Acts

 The bill differs in two ways from the federal Religious Freedom Restoration Act (RFRA) and other State Religious Freedom Restoration Acts.
 First: Religious protection is provided to more businesses than under the federal statute, because the federal statute and its state counterparts except that of South Carolina have no language granting any for-profit business the right to “the free exercise of religion”.
 Louisiana and Pennsylvania explicitly exclude for-profit businesses from the protection of their RFRAs.
 Second: A defense in actions between private parties is explicitly provided for a wide range of suits including discrimination suits.
 This due the following language in the statute: “A person whose exercise of religion has been substantially burdened, or is likely to be substantially burdened, by a violation of this chapter may assert the violation or impending violation as a claim or defense in a judicial or administrative proceeding, regardless of whether the state or any other governmental entity is a party to the proceeding."
 (Emphasis added in source) This language isn't in other state Religious Freedom Restoration Acts except that from Texas.
 According to Law professor Garrett Epps this means "first, that the Indiana statute explicitly recognizes that a for-profit corporation has “free exercise” rights matching those of individuals or churches."
 It also means secondly that a business’s “free exercise” right is not simply a defense against actions brought by government, but more importantly a defense against a private lawsuit by another person.
-Taken together these two difference reveal that contrary to the federal RFRA and its state counter parts Indiana Senate Bill 101 was "carefully written to make clear that 1) businesses can use it against 2) civil-rights suits brought by individuals."
+Taken together, these two differences reveal that, contrary to the federal RFRA and its state counterparts, Indiana Senate Bill 101 was "carefully written to make clear that 1) businesses can use it against 2) civil-rights suits brought by individuals."